redhataccess/spandx/README.md

     }
 ```

-Now you and your fellow contributors can run `npm start` without having to install or even understand spandx!
+Now you and your fellow contributors can run `yarn start` without having to install or even understand spandx!

 # Contributing